Apprentice-Alchemist/haxe-fmod/README.md

 ## <a name="how-to-use-this-library"></a>How to Use This Library

 This library has been tested on games built with the `lime` and `openfl` cli tools, and should work on any Haxe framework that utilizes the `Project.xml` file for builds.

+It is also usable in regular haxe projects, see [USAGE.md](doc/USAGE.md) for some more details

 After configuring your project to work with this library, playing a song or sound effect is extremely simple: